RakhithJK/AutomaApp-automa-wiki/Features.md

 ## Reference data

-You can use this feature if you want to add dynamic data to the block.
+You can use this feature if you want to add dynamic data like in the selector or the form value input of a block.
 To get started, you can write `{{ keyword@path }}` in the input of a block.
 In `keyword` write the source of the data, there are three sources where you can get the data from:

 1. `dataColumns`: get data from the data columns.
 2. `prevBlockData`: get data from the previous block.